-- MACA works with our members, partner organizations, and individuals to provide better resources and legislation in our state.
-We advocate for proper funding and bills for services for the most vulnerable population of our Commonwealth: child victims of sexual and physical abuse.
+- MACA works with our members, partner organizations, and individuals for better resources and legislation in our state.
+We advocate for proper funding and bills for services for the most vulnerable population in our Commonwealth: child victims of sexual and physical abuse.
 We need your help, and it’s really easy to pitch in!
 Here are some examples of how you can support our initiative.

 - State Funding and Legislation: Services for child victims of sexual and severe physical abuse in Massachusetts are supported through line item 4510-0810, which provides funding to MACA and CACs.

-- Join MACA each year for our Children’s Advocacy Awareness day event at the Massachusetts State house in April.
-More information coming soon.
-In honor of April’s Child Abuse Prevention and Sexual Assault Awareness Month, MACA hosts its annual Children’s Advocacy Center Awareness Day event at the Massachusetts State House.
+- In honor of April being both Child Abuse Prevention and Sexual Assault Awareness Month, MACA hosts its annual Children’s Advocacy Center Awareness Day event at the Massachusetts State House.
 Join us as we honor that year’s “Legislative Champions” who have shown their commitment to protecting children by being a tireless advocate for them in the State House.
 More information on how to attend and volunteer opportunities coming soon.

 If you suspect a child is being abused or neglected, or is in danger of it, call the hotline at 1 (800) 792-5200